 Imagine somewhere away from remotely tucked away from all traces of human life.
 Here, you can see a valley filled by a calm and a greenish-blue lake that bounces back your reflection.
 Bright green mountains symbolize the welcoming atmosphere of the land.
-Two thousand meter-high peaks fall steeply into the water, as if to highlight how small we stand in comparison.
+Two thousand meter-high peaks fall steeply into the water as if to highlight how small we stand in comparison.
 Mountain passes and snowy summits relinquish melting glaciers, reminding us that nothing is eternal.
 Finally, there’s a bright sun to warm our hearts and a sandy white beach, where you can rest all day and contemplate the beauty of the universe.

 This is quite simply the beauty of Greenland.
 It’s here that there seems to be an invisible force that keeps nature, and our body and soul, in equilibrium.

 After being caught up by a storm that was 15 degrees Celsius below zero and a blizzard whipping winds of 160 km that restricted our visibility for a few days, Angani, an Inuit from Kulusuk, and I set off on a dog sled to hunt for seals, polar bears or whatever else we stumbled upon.
 In Greenland, hunting is not a sport but a way of life.
-In the Ammassalik region, the Inuit have always survived with the bare minimum amount of food, given this area is surrounded by ice nine to ten months in a year.
+In the Ammassalik region, the Inuit have always survived with the bare minimum amount of food, given this area is surrounded by ice for nine to ten months a year.
 It is one of the most remote areas in the world, which has led to the creation of a dialect called Tunumiu, different from the normal Greenlandic language.

 It is April, and a spring sun has already shown up.
 The sled glides a dozen kilometers per hour, the dogs struggling in the soft snow and melted ice due to the abnormally high temperature for this time of the year.
-The dogs here endure the cold, blizzard and storms, but this weather is now almost too warm for them.
+The dogs here endure the cold, blizzards, and storms, but this weather is now almost too warm for them.

 Angani screams, “Yoyo yoyo yoyo yo!”, which echoes in the air and directs the dogs to turn left.
 Suddenly, Angani stops the dogs, and silence lingers in the valley.
 The dogs sense that it’s hunting time.

 Giving me a quick look through his rifle lens, Angani excitedly says, “Puisi, puisi”, which means “seal” in Greenlandic.
-Dressed in a white painter suit with his gun slung over his back, he walks slowly towards the seal.
+Dressed in a white painter's suit with his gun slung over his back, he walks slowly towards the seal.

 The seal, which had been sunbathing, looks up every 30 seconds to keep an eye out for predators.
-Every time the seal looks up, Angani stops and waits before walking towards the seal again.
-When Angani is close enough to shoot the seal, he lays down on ice, holds his breath and pulls the trigger.
+Every time the seal looks up, Angani stops and waits before walking toward the seal again.
+When Angani is close enough to shoot the seal, he lays down on the ice, holds his breath, and pulls the trigger.
 The seal, wrapped in a layer of blubber, is able to slide down quickly into his ice hole.
 Angani comes back with no prey.
 Hunting requires much patience.
 Another Inuit had spent over five days looking for a polar bear, without ever finding it.
 It’s like looking for a needle in a haystack.